 All 311 samples had both total and dissolved calcium and magnesium measurements.
 In many cases, the total concentrations were slightly lower (few mg/L) than the dissolved concentrations as shown in Figures A-5 and A-6.
 Four samples from locations MW243, MW244, MW248 and MW249 had total calcium and magnesium concentrations about 1000 times lower than their dissolved values (Figures A-5 and A-6; Table A-1).
-In all cases, the total calcium and magnesium concentrations were probably mistakenly entered into the Pegasis database as mg/L rather than µg/L values.
+In all cases, the total calcium and magnesium concentrations were probably mistakenly entered into the PEGASIS database as mg/L rather than µg/L values.

 The total and dissolved concentrations for barium and zinc also had some outliers.
 A total of 307 of the 311 samples had both dissolved and total barium measurements.
 The barium results had one substantial outlier as shown in Table A-1 and Figure A-7.
 A total of 66 of the 311 samples had total and dissolved zinc analyses.
 The zinc results had two substantial outliers as shown in Figure A-8 and listed in Table A-1.